Does an Anti-Inflammatory Diet Improve Sleep?

 Does the Mediterranean Diet Improve Sleep?

-The Mediterranean diet is the best-studied anti-inflammatory dietary pattern for sleep outcomes, and the observational evidence is strong.
-A 2024 meta-analysis pooling 37 studies and 591,223 participants found Mediterranean diet adherence reduces insomnia risk by 14% (OR 0.86).
-High overall diet quality showed an even larger effect — 34% insomnia reduction (OR 0.66).
-But a review of 23 studies reveals that while the observational association is consistent, two of three randomized controlled trials showed no statistically meaningful improvement.
+The Mediterranean diet is one of the best-studied anti-inflammatory dietary patterns for sleep outcomes, but the evidence is mostly observational and Arab et al. rated the certainty in the lowest GRADE category.
+A 2024 meta-analysis pooling 37 studies and 591,223 participants found Mediterranean diet adherence was associated with 14% lower insomnia odds (OR 0.86).
+High overall diet quality showed an even larger association — 34% lower insomnia odds (OR 0.66).
+A 2024 Mediterranean-diet review synthesized 23 observational reports; it did not include three randomized controlled trials.

 Arab et al. (2024) conducted the largest meta-analysis to date on dietary patterns and insomnia, pooling 37 observational studies involving 591,223 participants across multiple countries and age groups.
-Mediterranean diet adherence was associated with a 14% reduction in insomnia risk (OR: 0.86; 95% CI: 0.79-0.93; p<0.001).
-High overall diet quality — measured by indices that overlap with but extend beyond Mediterranean diet scoring — showed an even larger 34% reduction (OR: 0.66; 95% CI: 0.48-0.90; p=0.010).
+Mediterranean diet adherence was associated with 14% lower odds of insomnia symptoms (OR: 0.86; 95% CI: 0.79-0.93; p<0.001).
+High overall diet quality -- measured by indices that overlap with but extend beyond Mediterranean diet scoring -- showed an even larger 34% lower odds (OR: 0.66; 95% CI: 0.48-0.90; p=0.010).
 This study was co-authored by Frank Scheer, a circadian researcher at Harvard, and insomnia was assessed using validated instruments including the Insomnia Severity Index and the Athens Insomnia Scale, which reduces measurement bias.

-Godos et al. (2024) published the broadest review focused on the Mediterranean diet and sleep, synthesizing 23 reports across European, North American, and Middle Eastern populations.
+Godos et al. (2024) published a broad review focused on the Mediterranean diet and sleep, synthesizing 23 reports across European, North American, and Middle Eastern populations.
 Higher adherence was associated with lower likelihood of poor sleep quality, inadequate sleep duration, excessive daytime sleepiness, and insomnia across the majority of included studies.
-Studies conducted outside the traditional Mediterranean region showed the same beneficial associations — the findings are not explained by climate or lifestyle factors specific to Southern Europe.
+Studies conducted outside the traditional Mediterranean region showed similar associations, suggesting the finding is not limited to Southern European cohorts.

 There is also a bidirectional complication.
-Poor sleep impairs food choices — sleep-deprived people tend to eat more calorie-dense, processed food.
-This means the observational association between Mediterranean diet adherence and better sleep partially reflects reverse causation: people who sleep well may eat better because they sleep well, rather than sleeping well because they eat better.
+Diet and sleep may influence each other, which means the observational association between Mediterranean diet adherence and better sleep partially reflects reverse causation: people who sleep well may eat better because they sleep well, rather than sleeping well because they eat better.
 Observational designs cannot fully untangle this.

-The practical takeaway: the Mediterranean diet is a reasonable dietary approach supported by strong population-level data.
+The practical takeaway: the Mediterranean diet is a reasonable dietary approach supported by large observational data.
 But “proven to fix your sleep” overstates what the current evidence base shows.
-The gap between observational and trial-level evidence is where overclaiming happens on health sites.
+The gap between observational and trial-level evidence matters when interpreting diet-and-sleep claims.

 Forest plots of omega-3 effects on sleep outcomes